goldstrike77/ansible-role-linux-prometheus/README.md

 ## Visualization
 It is recommended that you use Grafana for dashboards.
 It has a wide variety of features, including official support for Prometheus as a data source.
 It can produce a wide variety of dashboards.

+## Service discovery
+Prometheus offers a variety of service discovery options for discovering scrape targets, including Kubernetes, Consul, Azure VMs, AWS EC2, etc.

+## High availability & Distributed
+Even single Prometheus server provides enough scalability, But at a certain cluster scale, problems arise that go beyond the capabilities of a vanilla Prometheus.
+Prometheus encourages a functional sharding approach, With the help of third party components, Prometheus can achieve High availability, Distributed, Global query and de-duplicated view, Reliable historical data storage, Compaction and Down sampling. also simplifies maintenance, cost and system design.

 ## Architecture
 <p><img src="https://raw.githubusercontent.com/goldstrike77/docs/master/Prometheus/Server/advanced_Diagram.png" /></p>